felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 puzzles.
 A book you chose almost certainly contains parts of the answer to the question that made you choose it.

-Imagine how you will feel when you find a book that shows you a new way to think about a specific problem you couldn't quite figure out.
-Suddenly, a new connection occurs in your brain.
-Now, all you can see is the answer.
+I can't describe how awesome it feels to find a book that shows me a new way to think about a specific problem that I couldn't quite figure out.
+Suddenly, a new connection occurs in the brain.
 Everything simply  makes  sense!
 Personally, this is among the most powerful and freeing experiences I have felt yet.
 It truly is a transcending moment that cannot be overstated.
-In the beginning, reading books felt painful.
+In the beginning, reading to learn felt painful.
 Now, I am addicted.

 **We are all lifelong learners.** If you want to learn about something, you can do it.
 What allows some people to learn faster than